Persistence probabilities for stationary increment processes: Introduction

 The outline of the paper is as follows.
-The main general result, Theorem~\ref{MAINTHM}, is given in Section~\ref{sec:gene}.
-Its proof is split into various intermediate results, outlined and proved also in Section~\ref{sec:gene}.
-This general result is then applied to the examples mentioned above: Sums of stationary sequences are treated in Section~\ref{sec:resultssumsof}, random walks in random scenery in Section~\ref{sec:rwrs}, random processes in Brownian scenery in Section~\ref{RPBS}, and the Matheron-de Marsily model in Section~\ref{sec:mdm}.
+Our main general results are stated and proved in Section~\ref{sec:gene}.
+These general results are then applied to the following examples: Sums of stationary sequences and fractional Brownian motion are treated in Section~\ref{sec:resultssumsof}, random walks in random scenery in Section~\ref{sec:rwrs}, random processes in Brownian scenery in Section~\ref{RPBS}, and the Matheron-de Marsily model in Section~\ref{sec:mdm}.